 IMPORTANT - The entry race will need a V installing to keep the animals in single file.
 This ensures the animals do not bunch around the antenna and ensures the antenna reads the animals in the correct order.
 The 150mm measurement between the V's is a recommendation.
-It should be checked before installing against the breed of sheep being milked to make sure it is not too large or too small.
+It should be checked before installing against the breed of goat being milked to make sure it is not too large or too small.

-Pegasus Interface 60 Watt 12vDC Power Supply Connections
+M2 Bus Pegasus Interface to 60 Watt 12vDC Power Supply Connections

-Pegasus Interface Unit: Connections and Tuning: ATL HDX Reader with WLK148F Multiplex PCB
+M2 Bus Pegasus Interface Unit: Connections: ATL HDX Reader with WLK148G Multiplex PCB